Rules Changelog

 +

 +Slots can also be filled by Conditions like fatigue, sickness, deprivation, poison, and similar effects.
-When afflicted by a Condition, fill a Slot with the Condition's name.
-If no Slots are available, drop an Item to make room.
-Conditions always hinder your character and may affect their Position for certain actions.
+When your character gains a Condition, write it in an empty Slot.
+If none are free, drop an Item to make room.
+Conditions always hinder your character and may affect their Position in certain situations.
 Some Conditions can also worsen, taking additional Slots as time passes.

 +